bmonreal/adv_lab_data_analysis/likelihood/README.md

 Here is an alternative hypothesis for describing the Exercise 1 data.
 Write a residuals-calculating function that reflects it:

-"The y-values are mostly described by the narrowpeak() function; however, find the datapoint with the worst positive residual `R`, subtract `A*R` from that point, and add `B*R` to the point with the worst negative residual.
+"The y-values are correctly described by the narrowpeak() function, however, the evenly spaced x-values are wrong.
+The apparatus responds a little slowly after a large signal comes in.
+The datapoint which is recorded at `x = x[i]` was actually taken at `x = x[i] - a*np.abs(y[i-i] - bg)` where `a` is some small delay parameter."

-(There is no physical excuse for this, I am just trying to concoct something that fits in the 'transform the data during the fit' category.)
+(There is no physical excuse for this, I am just trying to concoct something that fits in the 'transform the data during the fit' category; I hope `a` will evaluate to a small number, since I did not put such an effect into the fake data, but I haven't tried it yet.)

 ## Non-chi2 loss functions